AmberRoseCodes/Group6-biocomputing/cgi-biocomp2/bl/README.md

 The function of the Business Logic Layer is to transform data from the DB layer and present it to the Front End to meet the requirements of the genome browser.

+Note: The final bl api file is blapi_dummy.py

 **Author: Amber Hilton**
 **Date: 02/05/2022**